google/binnavi/prebuilt/README.md

 ``binnavi-all.jar`` is provided for convenience, just run with this command:
     java -jar binnavi-all.jar

-The file ``binnavi600-win-x86.msi`` is the current full Windows installer package.
-This also contains the sources for the debug clients which we will integrate in a more proper form into this repository at a later date.
+The file ``binnavi600-win-x86.msi`` is the full Windows installer package for a slightly outdated version of BinNavi, but which should work out of the box.